Is-Daouda/is-Engine/Readme.md

 It has already been used to create the game 'I Can Transform' available on Play Store.
 Download link: https://play.google.com/store/apps/details?id=com.isdaouda.icantransform&hl=en

-It is accompanied by an example to show you how to use it.
-Download the example apk here : https://play.google.com/store/apps/details?id=com.isdaouda.isenginedemo

 It is retro compatible with the PC platform and Android.
 (All you need to do is change IDE)

 ## In this directory you have two projects :